iainquayle/birch/specification.md

 # Birch

-A very minimalistic functional language, with goals of supporting full CTR and RTC metaprogramming.
+A minimalistic typed functional language, that doesnt sacrifice usability.

-The overall goal of the language is to make a typed lambda calculus, with syntactic sugar for common patterns such as booleans, Church products/tuples, Church sums/either-or types, and other common data types.
+The overall goal of the language is to make a typed lambda calculus++, with syntactic sugar for common patterns such as Church products/tuples, Church sums/either-or types, and other common data types.
 By following the lambda calculus and keeping the language as simple as possible, the programmer does not need to spend time considering which language construct is best, but instead on how best to solve the problem at hand.

 The main points of note are:

 - Immutability all the time.
-- Declaration order independence all the time.
+- Declaration order independence all the time (probably, maybe).
 - Strongly typed, with inference.
 - Algebraic types.
 - Anonymous types.